-Asthma attacks can be frightening and debilitating, especially when your inhaler is out of reach.
+Asthma attack can be frightening and debilitating, especially when your inhaler is out of reach.
 It’s important to have a plan in place for these situations so you can manage your symptoms and get the help you need.
 Asthma attacks can be scary, but by following the steps below and working with your doctor, you can manage your asthma and stay healthy.

 What is an asthma attack?